zazzyzeph/zephnet/README.md

 ```
 When the site is run locally (via `wrangler`) these environment variables will be used by `functions/micropub.js`

-**If you want to test the site's micropub post handling locally, update this file**
+**If you want to test the site's micropub post handling locally, update .env.dev**

 Install wrangler
 ```